 In what circumstances would the ASC provide personal information to others

-Sometimes the ASC may provide personal information to external organisations.
+The ASC may provide personal information to external organisations.
 Generally, these are organisations that help the ASC conduct its programs and activities.
 These organisations may include:

 - cloud based services that host ASC data on its servers